Connecting to Valkey¶

 If

-is True, disconnect connections that are current in use, potentially by other threads.
-Otherwise only disconnect connections that are idle in the pool.- Parameters
+inuse_connectionsis True, disconnect connections that are current in use, potentially by other threads.
+Otherwise only disconnect connections that are idle in the pool.- Parameters:

 None